seenmttai/carecoders/readme.md

 The project is structured into two primary parts:

 1. **CareCoder (Front-End):**
    Contains all the UI components, pages, and assets required to render the interactive application.
-Components such as `BrainTumorPrediction.jsx`, `BreastCancerPrediction.jsx`, and others illustrate modular design for each diagnostic feature.
+The modular design is evident in components like `BrainTumorPrediction.jsx`, `BreastCancerPrediction.jsx`, and others, each dedicated to a specific diagnostic function.

 2. **Flask (Back-End):**
-   Manages server-side logic, handling data processing, API endpoints, and interfacing with machine learning models that generate predictions based on user inputs.
+   Manages server-side logic by handling API endpoints and integrating AI models to generate predictions based on user inputs.

 ---